underhillanna/PhotosynQ-Documentation/docs/mobile-application/installation.md

 # Installation

-The mobile Android application is distributed through the [Google Play store] and requires a Google account.
+The mobile Android application is available on [Google Play] and requires a Google account.

 ## Download

+1. Open [Google Play]
-1. Search for **PhotosynQ** in the [Google Play store].
+2. Search for **PhotosynQ**
-2. Tab the **Install** button.
+3. Tab the **Install** button.
 Check your permissions and **Accept**
-3. Start the app by selecting the app icon from your phone start screen.
+4. Start the app by selecting the app icon from your phone start screen

 ## Permissions